stripe/stripe-go/v71_migration_guide.md

 # V71 Migration Guide

-Version 71 of stripe-go contains a few major changes.
-Many of them are breaking, but only in minor ways.
+Some of the major changes included in version 71 are breaking, but in relatively minor ways.
+Read on for details.

 ## Go Modules